Definition

 Strategy & Tips

-- Empty the larger stacks first.
+Empty the larger stacks first.
 Due to the fact that there are more cards in the stack, it is more likely that you will be able to find the cards that you need in those piles.

-- Only kings can fill empty Tableau spots at the top of the stack, meaning that emptying a tableau without a king available to fill it will result in losing an entire tableau to place cards in, limiting the Player’s ability to move cards around and “hold” them while they find matching cards to complete the tableau.
-A Player’s Spider Solitaire strategy can be completely destroyed if this rule is forgotten.
+Only kings can fill empty Tableau spots at the top of the stack.
+This means that emptying a tableau without a king available to fill it will result in losing an entire tableau to place cards in.

-- Always reveal the first card from the deck as your first move, before doing anything else with the stacks.
+Always reveal the first card from the deck as your first move, before doing anything else with the stacks.
 This is a free card that potentially could begin a tableau.

-- Building piles is important, but the real trick to winning is revealing the hidden cards.
+Building piles is important, but the real trick to winning is revealing the hidden cards.
 If as many hidden cards as possible are not discovered, then completed tableaus cannot be created and the game cannot be won.

 Frequently Asked Questions